Garðar, Greenland: Titular see

 In 1996, the diocese was nominally restored as Latin titular bishopric of Gardar (Curiate Italian) / Garðar (Norsk bokmål Norwegian) / Garden(sis) (Latin adjective).

-Its single incumbent is Edward William Clark, Auxiliary bishop of Los Angeles (16 January 2001 – present).
+Its single incumbent is Edward William Clark, Auxiliary bishop of Los Angeles (16 January 2001 – 2022).
+In modern Greenland Catholics are part of the Diocese of Copenhagen.
+There are only about 100 Catholics in the entire territory, and most are immigrants from the Philippines, Vietnam, or Denmark.